Crime in the Northern Territory

 Crime in the Northern Territory is managed by the Northern Territory Police (law enforcement), the territory government's Department of the Attorney-General and Justice (courts and adult prisons) and Territory Families (youth justice and youth detention centres).

 Figures show that for the 10 years preceding 2015, the Northern Territory (NT) had a consistently higher per capita rate for homicide and manslaughter than other Australian states and territories, as well as a high level of assaults.
 Most assaults and murders were related to domestic violence, and most of these were alcohol-related.
 NT also has the lowest population and the highest level of social disadvantage of the states and territories.

-The crime rate in Alice Springs (population c.
-24,855) is higher than that of Darwin (population c.
-147,255).
+Crime is more prevalent in Alice Springs, Katherine and Tennant Creek than in Darwin and Palmerston, despite the latter two being the first and second most populated cities in the Northern Territory, respectively.
+Alice Springs and Tennant Creek have been ranked as some of the most dangerous places in the world to live.

 Crime across the Territory

 The Northern Territory Police are responsible for law enforcement, the Department of the Attorney-General and Justice presides over the courts and prisons, and Northern Territory Families runs youth justice and detention centres across the Territory.

 Aboriginal people are disproportionately represented as both perpetrators and victims, and many of the victims are women.

 Data collated over the 10 years up to 2015 by the Australian Institute of Criminology's National Homicide Monitoring Program showed that the Northern Territory had a consistently higher per capita rate for murder and manslaughter than other Australian states and territories.
 Most assaults and homicides were related to domestic violence and most of these were alcohol-related.

 In September 2016, the level of domestic violence in Aboriginal communities in NT was described as "out of control" by the Northern Territory Coroner, Greg Cavanagh.
 More than half of homicides and assaults were related to domestic violence and the overwhelming majority of victims were Aboriginal women.
 He recommended new laws to target and monitor repeat offenders; the use of body cameras by police, with footage able to be used as evidence, so that victims would not always need to appear in court; restricting alcohol supplies; and other strategies.